Our advice recipients are public authorities, including:

-We may also on our own initiative draw the attention of competent authorities to marine matters which may require policy and management attention.
+We may also on our own initiative draw the attention of competent authorities to marine matters of potential societal importance which may require attention.

-Our advice is grounded by 10 principles to ensure that it is based on the best available science and data, considered legitimate by both authorities and stakeholders, and relevant and operational to the policy or management challenge in question.
+Our advice is grounded by 10 principles to ensure that it is based on the best available science and data, and is relevant, pragmatic and operational to the policy or management challenge in question.

 Best available science and data

-The basis for the advice is compilation of relevant data and analysis by an expert group which includes core researchers in the field.
-This analysis is peer reviewed by scientists who have not been involved in the expert group and have no interest in the matter.
+The basis for the advice is a compilation of relevant data and analysis by core researchers in the field.
+This analysis is peer-reviewed by scientists with no direct interest or stake in the matter.

 Legitimate process

-The advice is developed in a process where the scope of the request is initially clarified with the requester, and scientists with experience of working at the science/policy interface are tasked to translate scientific analysis into operational advice.
+The advice is developed in a process where the scope of the request is initially clarified with the requester.
+Scientists, experienced working at the science/policy interface, are tasked to translate scientific analysis into operational advice.

 Read the Guide to ICES advisory framework and principles.